geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 GeoNetwork data directory
 -------------------------

-When customizing Geonetwork for a specific deployment server you need to be able to modify the configuration for that specific server.
-One way is to modify the configuration files within Geonetwork web application, however this is a problematic method because you essentially need either a different web application for each deployment target or need to patch each after deployment.
-Geonetwork provides two methods for addressing this issue
+When customizing GeoNetwork for a specific deployment server you need to be able to modify the configuration for that specific server.
+One way is to modify the configuration files within GeoNetwork web application, however this is a problematic method because you essentially need either a different web application for each deployment target or need to patch each after deployment.
+GeoNetwork provides two methods for addressing this issue

  #.
 GeoNetwork data directory
  #.
 Configuration override files (See :ref:`adv_configuration_overriddes`)